pseudonym-2669/Minecraft-HippoKeystrokes/README.md

 A minecraft forge mod that display keystrokes and CPS.<br>
 <strong>You can do an issue, if you want me to add a specific minecraft version</strong>

-## Note: The code source of others version are upcoming -!-
+## Note: The code source of others version are upcoming on new branch -!-

 ## Compile the mod: